 With propulsive synths pulsating, neon energy glimmering, and electro pop harmonies hypnotizing, the Los Angeles quartet—Gabe, Eric Downs, Bo Jacobson, and Sam Skolfield—bring heartbreak to the dance floor.
 Since emerging in 2013, the group’s distinctive brand of “Dream Pop” continues to enchant.
 Over the course of 2014’s Collide EP and the Afterglow EP in 2015, they landed 5 tracks on the Top 10 of Hype Machine, racked up 4 million-plus cumulative streams, and earned acclaim from outlets such as W Magazine, Dancing Astronaut, Marie Claire, Indie Shuffle, The Wild Honey Pie, and many more in addition to placements on prominent YouTube channels such as La Bella Musique and Mr. Suicide Sheep.

-The story of Satchmode begins with Gabe’s move to Los Angeles in 2013.
-After studying neuroscience at the University of Pennsylvania, he decided to refocus on his passion for music, and the Baltimore native picked up and headed west to seek out new opportunities.
-Influenced by his years of study in many different musical traditions—including classical training on violin and piano as a kid, and later jazz, folk, and bluegrass—Gabe quietly forged a style of his own, while solidifying the band's current form.
+Satchmode began in 2013 as a collaboration between Gabe and fellow Baltimore native Adam Boukis before evolving into the current four-piece arrangement.
+Gabe had been studying neuroscience at the University of Pennsylvania, but after graduating he decided to refocus on his passion for music, and he picked up and headed to Los Angeles to seek out new opportunities.
+Influenced by his years of study in many different musical traditions—including classical training on violin and piano as a kid, and later jazz, folk, and bluegrass—Gabe began to forge a style of his own while solidifying the band.

 Over the past three years, Gabe pieced together the songs that would become Love Hz.
 He’d construct sonic skeletons in his home studio and expand them with the band in tow.
 Throughout 2016, a slate of well-received singles (including “Further Away”, “State of Mind”, and “Undertow”) have paved the way for the album, garnering over one million streams and multiple features on iTunes and Spotify.
 Now, the single “Happiness” struts between sun-kissed synths, an infectious bass line, powerhouse vocals, and unpredictable production.
 It’s an ambitious song that charts a journey from melodic, upbeat pop to a swirling, expansive coda.